 - Submit an admissions application online or in person at the Admissions Office in the Student Center or at the Washington County Center. - b.
 Placement test scores (COMPASS, ACT or SAT) are required prior to registration. - c.
-Students born on or after January 1, 1957, must submit proof of two measles, one mumps and one Rubella immunizations no later than 30 days after classes begin. - d.
+Submit proof of two measles, one mumps and one Rubella immunizations no later than 30 days after classes begin. - d.
 An official complete high school transcript or GED test scores are required before classes begin.